Retaking the GMAT

 Making Decisions on GMAT Retakes

 The advisability of retaking the GMAT depends on the score received on prior test attempts and the standards of the student's preferred business schools.
 The highest performing students (700 or above) have the lowest statistical chance of improving their scores.
-If a student received this score on a first test attempt, he or she might improve their application to a highly selective school with an even stronger score, and may not be penalized if there is a modest score drop.
+If a student received this score on a first test attempt, he or she might improve their application to a highly selective school with an even stronger score.
 If a student's score is already well above the average of accepted students at his or her chosen institution, then there is unlikely to be any additional benefit to taking the GMAT again.
 Students who scored below 600 should definitely consider retaking the GMAT, especially if the average scores for their chosen programs are above this level.
 Students in the 600 to 700 range should aim for scores that are ultimately 20-30 points above institutional averages when deciding whether or not to retake the exam.
 The total number of previous test attempts should also be a factor in this decision, and as noted above, the gains tend to be greatest on the second test attempt.
 Adequate preparation for any GMAT test attempt gives a student his or her best chances of success.